Note

 'StartTime' not found in file /home/runner/nilearn_data/fMRI-language-localizer-demo-dataset/derivatives/sub-01/func/sub-01_task-languagelocalizer_desc-preproc_bold.json.

-Project fMRI data to the surface and compute GLM and contrasts
+Project fMRI data to the surface, fit the GLM and compute contrasts

 The projection function simply takes the fMRI data and the mesh.
-Note that those correspond spatially, as they are both in MNI space.
+Note that those correspond spatially, as they are both in same space.

 from pathlib import Path